Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

-Figure~\ref{estimated_year_old_cgroup} shows the expected densities for four selected \emph{years}, separately for couples with and without minor children (see Figure~\ref{appendix_estimated_year_old_new_cgroup} in appendix~\ref{appendix_estimated_effects} for all \emph{years}).
-For \emph{other}, the frequency of non-working women ($s = 0$) falls continuously over time and the density becomes more dispersed with a lower maximum around 0.4 in 2016 than in 1993 and 2003 (however, it was even lower in 1984).
-In fact, by 2016 the expected density tends to have a second maximum further left and a heavier tail on the right, most likely due to the strong growth of part-time employment even among women without minor children.
-Furthermore, the frequency of single-earner women ($s = 1$) increases to a level similar to the frequency of non-working women.
+Figure~\ref{estimated_year_old_cgroup} shows the expected densities for \emph{West} Germany for four selected \emph{years}, separately for couples with and without minor children (see Figure~ F.16 in appendix~F.5 for all \emph{years}).
+For \emph{other}, the frequency of non-working women ($s = 0$) falls over time and the density becomes more dispersed with a lower maximum around 0.4 in 2016 than in 1993 and 2003 (which was even lower in 1984).
+In fact, by 2016 the expected density tends to have a second maximum further left, most likely due to the growth of part-time employment even among women without minor children.
+Furthermore, the frequency of single-earner women ($s = 1$) increases to a level similar to the frequency of non-working women and the continuous density has a heavier tail on the right.
 For \emph{0-6} and \emph{7-18}, we also observe a fall in the frequency of non-working women and a stronger concentration around the larger mode until 1991.
-However, up to 2016 the distributions show more probability mass for small shares, reflecting the even larger growth of part-time employment among women with minor children.
+However, up to 2016 the distributions show more probability mass for small shares, likely reflecting the even larger growth of part-time employment among women with minor children.

-Figure~\ref{estimated_year_new_cgroup} shows the expected densities in \emph{East} Germany for selected \emph{years} (see Figure~\ref{appendix_estimated_year_old_new_cgroup} in appendix~\ref{appendix_estimated_effects} for all \emph{years}).
+Figure~\ref{estimated_year_new_cgroup} shows the expected densities in \emph{East} Germany for selected \emph{years} (see Figure~F.16 in appendix~F.5 for all \emph{years}).
 In all three cases, the share distribution has a unique mode at or above 0.4.
 The distribution becomes more dispersed over time, with more probability mass moving to the left and a growing right tail.
 The frequency of non-working women is falling over time.
-While showing a similar trend as in \emph{West} Germany, there remain persistent differences.
-In \emph{East} Germany, the frequency of non-working women for couples with minor children remains much lower and the shape of the distribution shows no trend towards a second maximum at a low share.
-Hence, there remains a considerable West-East gap in the childhood penalty.
+While showing a similar trend as in \emph{West} Germany, in \emph{East} Germany, the frequency of non-working women for couples with minor children remains much lower and the shape of the distribution shows no trend towards a second maximum at a low share.
+Hence, there remains a considerable West-East gap in the childhood penalty, a main question of interest.